eleanor-k/ledgible/README.md

 In no particular order:

+- [ ] Remove empty lines at top of journal
 - [ ] Fully conform to ledger journal standard
 - [ ] Standardize dates
 - [ ] Per-currency/commodity formatting